Jin Kazama: Critical response

+Upon the reveal of Tekken 8, Kotaku enjoyed the friendly interaction he has with Lars Alexandersson, comparing it to Ryu and Ken Masters' dynamic from Street Fighter series though his interaction with Xiaoyu was criticized for being too stoic.
+PCGamer and Redbull praised the return of the Mishima feud between Jin and Kazuya in the story mode despite finding it more like an anime rather than realistic.
+The Gamer praised Jin's character development in Tekken 8 for becoming a more heroic man in contrast to his villain persona from Tekken 6 as he faces Kazuya again while acknowledging his own sins.
+The same site regarded several moments from the story involving Jin to be the best from his first clash with Kazuya to how he is able to confront his inner darkness and become an angel to counter his father in appealing cinematic scenes.

 There were multiple reactions in response to Jin's special moves.
 His initial move-set was noted to be based on his relatives' techniques, with the change shown in Tekken 4 praised for him bringing his own take on karate.
 Others found such modifications entertaining as it meant learning new moves, but also criticized the change as it made practice by veteran players pointless.
 Capcom senior community manager Seth Killian had found the Tekken 4 version too powerful to the point of quitting the series with Comic Book Resources also claiming he was too ovepowered.
 Regarding Jin's Tekken 5 fighting style, GameSpy stated that players would now need to be patient playing as him, as he lost his overpowered moves.
 Because of the change to Jin's moves in Tekken 5, sites recommended players use Devil Jin's incarnation in the game, if they missed his original techniques.
-Prima Games ranked Jin's "Laser Scraper" as the "30th greatest fighting move in video game history" due to its speed.